TatianaG-ka/Automation-tests-project-with-Playwright/README.md

 Simple Page Object Model
 Simple implementation of Page Object Model can be based on classes that represents and implements tested pages.
-Those calsses contains locators of elements, that are used in tests, e.g. buttons, inputs etc.
+Those classes contains locators of elements, that are used in tests, e.g. buttons, inputs etc.

 Directory structure:
 ```